How to Grow & Care for Blueberries in Containers

 Soil

-Blueberry bushes like very acidic soil, and a pH level between 4.0 to 4.8 is required for the plants to absorb water and nutrients and produce berries.
-Because most garden soil is not naturally this acidic, planting in containers enables you to better control your soil's acidity levels.
+Blueberry bushes like very acidic soil; a pH level between 4.0 and 4.8 is required for the plants to absorb water and nutrients and produce berries.
+Because most garden soil is not naturally this acidic, planting in containers enables you to control your soil's acidity levels better.
 You can buy or create an acidic blueberry-friendly potting mix to ensure your plants will thrive.

-To get started with the right soil mix, fill your pots two-thirds of the way full of regular potting mix, adding a potting mix designed for acid-loving plants (such as rhododendrons, azaleas, and camellias).
-You can find this mix at most nurseries and garden centers, as well as in the houseplants section of some home centers.
+To get started with the right soil mix, fill your pots two-thirds full of regular potting mix and add a potting mix designed for acid-loving plants (such as rhododendrons, azaleas, and camellias).
+You can find this mix at most nurseries and garden centers and in the houseplants section of some home centers.
 If you can't find a high-acid potting mix, add a fertilizer blend designed for acid-loving plants to a third of the soil instead.

-If you have trouble finding a commercial potting soil for acid-loving plants, consider using a recipe developed by Cornell University.
-Mix equal parts peat moss and vermiculite, then add in a granular 11-5-11 fertilizer.
+If you have trouble finding commercial potting soil for acid-loving plants, consider using a recipe of equal parts peat moss and vermiculite, then add a granular 11-5-11 fertilizer.
 Test the soil's pH level using a test kit, and adjust the pH level if necessary by adding limestone to raise the pH or iron sulfate to lower the pH.

 An equally effective potting mix uses equal parts garden soil, well-rotted compost, and coarse sand.
-Test the mixture's pH balance, and add iron sulfate as needed to increase acidity.
+Test the mixture's pH balance and add iron sulfate to increase acidity.

 Water

-Blueberry plants have shallow roots that dry out fast so they need a lot of water, but they also like sandy, well-draining soil.
-In other words, they don't like to be sitting in water, so keep the soil consistently moist, but not soggy.
+Blueberry plants have shallow roots that dry out fast, so they need a lot of water.
+However, they also like sandy, well-draining soil.
+They do not like sitting in water, so keep the soil consistently moist but not soggy.

-When it rains, don’t assume that you don’t have to water your plants.
-The leaves of the blueberry plant can act as an umbrella, preventing water from making it to the base of the plant and into the container.
-Always check the soil with your finger to see whether it’s wet an inch or two below the surface.
-Potted blueberry bushes like 1 to 2 inches of water a week.
+Don’t assume that you don’t have to water your plants when it rains.
+The leaves of the blueberry plant can act as an umbrella, preventing water from reaching the base of the plant and into the container.
+Always check the soil with your finger to see whether it’s wet an inch or two below the surface—potted blueberry bushes like 1 to 2 inches of water a week.

-If you're not able to water your blueberry plants for a week or more, move the plants into a more shaded area to conserve water.
-It can also be helpful to add a layer of compost with a topdressing of pine bark to retain some moisture.
+If you cannot water your blueberry plants for a week or more, move them to a more shaded area to conserve water.
+To retain some moisture, it can also be helpful to add a layer of compost with a topdressing of pine bark.

 Temperature and Humidity